movementlabsxyz/MIP/MIP/move-bridge-architecture/README.md

 ### Bridge L1 to L2

-The correctness of the bridge from L1 to L2 depends on several factors:
+The correctness of the bridge operation from L1 to L2 depends on several factors:

 - the timelocks' values,
-- the controls the keys to operate the bridge,
+- the control of the keys to operate the bridge,
 - the verification of the `secret`.

 We assume that the keys are not compromised, and that the logics in the contracts ensure that the secret `user1` uses is requested by the `complete_bridge_transfer` tx on L2.
 This can tested on L1 (Solidity) and formally verified on L2 (Move and Move Prover).

 In this section we focus on the timelocks' values, as this involves a sequence of operations on L1 and L2.
-We model the bridge transactions (L1 to L2) and transfers with a [network of timed automata](https://www.cis.upenn.edu/~alur/TCS94.pdf).
+We model the bridge transactions (L1 to L2) and the transfers of assets with a [network of timed automata](https://www.cis.upenn.edu/~alur/TCS94.pdf).
 The safety and liveness properties are defined by temporal logics formulas and can be verified with model-checking tools such as [UPPAAL](http://www.uppaal.org/).

 The UPPAAL model is available in [this-file](./uppaal-models/bridge-up-v2.xml).
-To reproduce the results of formal verification, you need a working version of UPPAAL.
+To reproduce the results and check the properties on the model, you need a working version of UPPAAL.

-The results of the formal verification are as follows: let $maxRelayerDelay$ be the maximum delay for the relayer to relay the events, and $timeLock1$ and $timeLock2$ be the timelocks on L1 and L2 respectively.
+The results of the model-checking verification are as follows: let $maxRelayerDelay$ be the **maximum delay** for the relayer to relay an event, and $timeLock1$ and $timeLock2$ be the timelocks on L1 and L2 respectively.

 > [!IMPORTANT]
-> We have proved the following properties:
+> We have proved (model-checked with UPPAAL) the following properties:
 >
 > - [safety-1]: there exists an execution path such that `user1` initiates and completes a transfer on L2 within a time window $timeLock1$,
 > - [safety-2]: **Provided** the relayer relays the events within a time window $maxRelayerDelay$, **AND** $timelock1 > timelock2 + 2 \times  maxRelayerDelay$, `user1` cannot get a refund on L1 if the transfer has been completed on L2,
-> - [liveness-1] if the relayer is not down, `user2` can get the funds on L2, after $timnelock1 + 2 * maxRelayerDelay$ time units.
+> - [liveness-1] if the relayer is not down, `user2` can get the funds on L2, after $timelock1 + 2 * maxRelayerDelay$ time units.
-> - [liveness-2] if the transfer is not successful on L2 within $timelock1$, `user1` can get a refund on L1 after $timelock1$ time units.
+> - [liveness-2] if the transfer is not successful on L2 within $timelock1$, `user1` can get a refund on L1 (after $timelock1$ time units).

 Note that [safety-2] does hold if the relayer is down for more than $maxRelayerDelay$, or the timelocks are not set correctly.